zxexz/VCF-2-FHIR/README.md

 The following VCF rows are excluded from conversion:
 - VCF #CHROM is not the one on which the Gene in the filename resides.
 - VCF REF is not a simple character string
 - VCF ALT is not a simple character string, comma-separated character string, or '.'..
-(Rows where ALT is a token (e.g. '<DEL>') are excluded).
+(Rows where ALT is a token (e.g. 'DEL') are excluded).
 - VCF FILTER does not equal 'PASS' or '.'.
 - VCF INFO.SVTYPE is present.
 (Structural variants are excluded).
 - VCF FORMAT.GT is null ('./.', '.|.', '.', etc).